 - you have no living parents

-- you’ve supported yourself for at least three years before the start of your course
+- you’ve supported yourself for at least three years before the first day of the first academic year of your course

 - your parents can’t be traced, or it’s not practical or possible to contact them